-Sharing the collection of the Samuel Courtauld Trust is a key part of the programme, allowing us to collaborate with an array of partners and volunteers across the country, and to share the collection with those connected to it through the History of Courtaulds Ltd. Each exhibition or display will be developed in collaboration with a local partner so take a look at the individual partner pages to see what is happening in each area.
-We will also show works from partner museums’ collections at The Courtauld Gallery as part of special projects.
+Sharing the collection of the Samuel Courtauld Trust is a key part of the Courtauld National programme, allowing us to collaborate with an array of partners and volunteers across the country, and to share the collection with those connected to it through the History of Courtaulds Ltd. Each exhibition or display will be developed in collaboration with a local partner so take a look at the individual partner pages to see what is happening in each area.

 Alongside projects to share our collection, our partnerships will include an exciting programme of volunteer activities, many will involve gathering and sharing the local story of Courtaulds Ltd, exploring its rich history and how its legacy is felt in the community today.
 While others may focus on working with volunteers to create a sense of ownership of shared cultural heritage by curating community exhibitions based on the Courtauld loans, local collections and/or local archives.